 Medical/Pharmacy, Dental, and Vision Insurance

-The university makes medical /pharmacy, dental, and vision insurance with a substantial employer contribution available to staff members who are appointed to work at least 51 percent of full time for a minimum of 90 days.
+The university makes medical /pharmacy, dental, and vision insurance with a substantial employer contribution available to staff members who are appointed to work full-time, 75% FTE or greater for a minimum of 90 days.

-Medical/pharmacy, dental, and vision coverages are effective on the first day of eligible employment.
-You may also enroll for these benefits during annual open enrollment or within thirty (30) days after a qualifying life event, e.g. birth, marriage, or divorce.
+Medical/pharmacy, dental, and vision coverages are effective on the first day of the month following your hire date.
+You may also enroll for these benefits during annual open enrollment or within thirty-one (31) days after a qualifying life event, e.g. birth, marriage, or divorce.
 Your paid medical premium contributions are automatically deducted from your pay on a pre-tax basis.